Quetta: History

-The immediate area has long been one of pastures and mountains, with varied plants and animals relative to the dry plains to the west.
+Early history

-From 11th century, the land of Quetta was owned and ruled by the Kasi Pashtun tribe.
-It was captured by Sultan Mahmud Ghaznavi during his invasion of South Asia.
+Modern day Quetta was captured by Sultan Mahmud Ghaznavi during his invasion of India.
 In 1543, Mughal emperor Humayun came to Quetta en route to Safavid Persia, leaving his son and future Mughal emperor Akbar here.
 In 1709, the region was a part of Afghan Hotak dynasty and stayed a part until 1747 when Ahmed Shah Durrani conquered it and made it a part of Durrani Empire.
 The first European visited Quetta in 1828, describing it as mud-walled fort surrounded by three hundred mud houses.

-In 1876 Quetta was occupied by the British and subsequently incorporated into British India.
+Foundation

 In 1856, British General John Jacob had urged his government to occupy Quetta given its strategic position on the western frontier.
-British Troops constructed the infrastructure for their establishment.
+British troops constructed the infrastructure for their establishment as a garrison town.
+In 1877, the British made an agreement with then Khan of Kalat, Mir Khudadad Khan to rule Quetta, which started the regime of Sir Robert Groves Sandeman.

-By the time of the earthquake on 31 May 1935, Quetta had developed into a bustling city with a number of multi-storey buildings and so was known as "Little London".
-The epicenter of the earthquake was close to the city and destroyed most of the city's infrastructure, killing an estimated 40,000 people.
+It was reconstructed after the 1935 Quetta earthquake, which razed the city to the ground.
+The epicentre of the earthquake was close to the city and destroyed most of the city's infrastructure, killing an estimated 40,000 people.
+After the foundation of Pakistan, Balochistan acquired the status of a province and Quetta became a provincial capital.

-Geography